le2kbqoahhkv68/code-challenge-inditex/README.md

 ```

 In development mode, the error will be shown.
 It has been tested that it doesn't happen in production mode.

+### Modules

+The code challenge doesn't require a complex scaffold, so the meaning of module here is a feature or container which groups components that can't have sense being alone, has routes / nested routes, etc.

+In that case, I'm considering the module PODCAST uniquely which includes nested views.
+In case of creating a new module, it'd have the same structure.

+Another way to split a module is by the main resource which points to: / (that could be /podcast), /podcast/{podcastId}, /podcast/{podcastId}/episode/{episodeId}.

+### Routes

+All routes from modules are imported within routes.js file.
+I prefer to keep them in a separated file.